tal95shah/SOLID_Principles/SingleResponsibility/README.md

 Everything in the class or module should be related to the single purpose.

+What is the responsibility of my class?
+(Should be single)

 ## Motivation

+* EASY TO UNDERSTAND
+*
 * Maintainability
 * Loose Coupling
 * Flexibility and Extensibility